tidyverse/reprex/README.md

   - Get html with `reprex(..., venue = "html")`.
 Useful for sites that don't support Markdown.

-  - Prepare rendered, syntax-highlighted code snippets to paste into Keynote or PowerPoint, with `reprex(..., venue = "rtf")`.
+  - Prepare (un)rendered, syntax-highlighted code snippets to paste into Keynote or PowerPoint, with `reprex(..., venue = "rtf")`.
 This feature is still experimental; see the [associated article](https://reprex.tidyverse.org/articles/articles/rtf.html) for more.